thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 RFC 7925 the need for firmware update mechanisms has been reinforced and the work on standardizing a secure and interoperable firmware update mechanism has made substantial progress, see {{?I-D.ietf-suit-architecture}}.
-RFC 7925 recommends to use a software / firmware update mechanism to provision devices with a new trust anchors.
+RFC 7925 recommends to use a software / firmware update mechanism to provision devices with new trust anchors.

 The use of device management protocols for IoT devices, which often include an onboarding or bootstrapping mechanism, has also seen a tremendous uptake in deployed devices and